|

 avoided the putrid area "for many years".

-Should we not consider that there have been and will be "many desolations"
+We should consider that there have been, and will be "many desolations"

 (LDS Doctrine and Covenants 45:33,